-Planned Capital expenditure during 17/18 financial year was primarily based on further development of the Operational Workflow System and implementing the Scottish National Database project.
+Planned Capital expenditure during 18/19 financial year is primarily based on further development of the Operational Workflow System and developing a new IT platform to replace the existing Shellfish Hygiene System.
 FSS is also looking to further develop its GIS capability to achieve our outcomes.
-A flat-line assumption has been made for future

-Capital expenditure (Table 5), although some revisions to this forecast may be required depending on any accommodation changes and refreshes that we are obliged to complete as part of our lease obligations.
+A revised assumption of £100K per annum has been made for future Capital expenditure (Table 5), although some revisions to this forecast may be required depending on any accommodation changes and refreshes that we are obliged to complete as part of our lease obligations.